Automation Rules

 Overview

-Use Automation Rules when you need to cover simple "if-then" cases or make an action on accumulation, like "Give 1 point for every 100 bets".
+Use Automation Rules when you need to cover simple "if-then" cases or take an action on accumulation, like "Give 1 point for every 100 bets".
 They are extremely high-performing and can execute thousands of simple actions in a matter of seconds.

 Real-time Automation Rule